PavanRangani/docs/docs/prd/estate-plan/will.md

 - For Codicil -  `No Codicil Available`.
 - For Trust - `No Trust Available` .
 - For Guardian - `No First Guardian Available` & `No Second Guardian Avaialble`.
-- For Specific Bequests - `No Individuals Avaiable` & `No Charity Available`.
+- For Specific Bequests - `No Individuals Avaiable` & `No Charities Available` & `No Trusts Available`.
 - For Summary of Estate plan - `No Summary of Estate plan Available` .